Fair Clustering via Alignment: Acknowledgements

 \section{Acknowledgements}

-This work was partly supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2022R1A5A7083908), the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2025-00556079), and by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)].
+This work was partly supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2022R1A5A7083908), the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2025-00556079), Next-generation Intelligence semiconductor R\&D Program through the National Research Foundation of Korea(NRF) funded by the Korea government(MSIT)(RS-2024-00431718), and by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)].